themadan/amitness.github.io/content/articles/math-for-programmers.md

 <pre class="math">
-\sum_{i=0}^{N} x_i
+\sum_{i=1}^{N} x_i
 </pre>

 This symbol finds the sum of all elements in a vector for a given range.
-In Python, it is equivalent to looping over a vector from index 0 to index n.
+Both lower and upper limits are inclusive.
+In Python, it is equivalent to looping over a vector from index 0 to index N-1.
 Notice how we're using the previously explained <tt class="math">x_i</tt> symbol to get the value at index.

 ```python
 x = [1, 2, 3, 4, 5]